 At One Vision Housing we take your privacy and take the protection, confidentiality and security of your personal data very seriously.
 This Privacy Notice will inform you as to how we look after your personal data that we collect when you utilise our services or work with us in the provision of our services.
 You will also find information about your privacy rights and how the law protects you.

 This Privacy Notice is provided in a layered format so you can click through to the specific areas set out below.
-We have also included a glossary when sets out the meaning of some of the terms used in this Privacy Notice.
+We have also included a glossary which sets out the meaning of some of the terms used in this Privacy Notice.

 - Who we are and the purpose of this Privacy Notice